manji-0/blog/docs/blog/2021/the-dangers-of-depending-on-gmail.md

 <div class="blog-card" style="padding:12px;margin:15px 0;border:1px solid #ddd;word-wrap:break-word;width:auto;border-radius:5px;"><div class="blog-card-thumbnail" style="float:left;"><a href="https://relay.firefox.com/" class="blog-card-thumbnail-link" target="_blank"><img src="http://capture.heartrails.com/120x120/shorten?https://relay.firefox.com/" class="blog-card-thumb-image wp-post-image" alt="12436288584_94d6bc46d2_b.jpg" style="width:100px;height:100px;"></a></div><div class="blog-card-content" style="margin-left:110px;line-height:120%;"><div class="blog-card-title" style="margin-bottom:5px;"><a href="%url%" class="blog-card-title-link" style="font-weight:bold;text-decoration:none;color:#111;" target="_blank">Firefox Relay</a></div><div class="blog-card-excerpt" style="color:#333;font-size:90%;">Firefox Relay</div></div><div class="blog-card-footer" style="font-size:70%;color:#777;margin-top:10px;clear:both;"><span class="blog-card-hatena"><a href="http://b.hatena.ne.jp/entry/https://relay.firefox.com/" target="_blank"><img border="0" src="https://b.hatena.ne.jp/entry/image/https://relay.firefox.com/" border="0" alt="" /></a></span></div></div>

-In conclusion, those of you who use your Gmail address as your signature should imagine the value of your signature and how hard it would be to lose it, and take appropriate action.
+In conclusion, those of you who use your Gmail address as your signature should imagine the value of your signature and how hard it would be to lose it and take appropriate action.

 There are various kinds of risks involved, such as the risk of using it for personal communication or as an ID to register for services, which can be dealt with by using static aliases or relay services.